Photo Permits are available for purchase online again as of 3/4/22. Please see “Okay, I’m ready! How do I get my permit” below.

 Do I need a photo permit?

-Permits are only needed between the hours of 9am-5pm.
+Permits are needed when taking photos on the grounds.
+Permits are needed during all open hours of Sunrise-Sunset.
 To determine if you need a photo permit, ask yourself these questions:

 - Is the primary purpose of your visit to capture photos or video of your family or group?